-Ideal for general and emergency repair of a decayed, fractured, chipped, or discolored tooth.
+Cosmetic Bonding is ideal for general and emergency repair of a decayed, fractured, chipped, or discolored tooth.
 It is also used for minor corrections of tooth contour and is the easiest, least expensive cosmetic correction.
 The composite resin used in this procedure is color matched with the surrounding teeth.

-Thin shells of porcelain or composite material fabricated to cover the fronts of teeth.
+Veneers are thin shells of porcelain or composite material fabricated to cover the fronts of teeth.
 Their purpose is to alter the shape and color of the teeth by eliminating gaps, re-contouring shapes of crooked or poorly aligned teeth, and covering up stains.

 Veneers are fabricated by removing a small amount of enamel, then taking an impression for the lab.
 The veneer is later bonded to the tooth.
 The color, appearance, and translucence can either be matched to an adjacent tooth or completely changed, depending on the number of teeth being enhanced.